 The GAJSC chartered a working group focused on mitigating the risk of controlled flight into terrain (CFIT) in early 2018.
 The working group completed its recommendations about how to mitigate the risk of fatal CFIT accidents early 2019 following which the GAJSC has approved six new Safety Enhancements (SE) that have been added to the joint-industry/FAA safety portfolio for general aviation.
-An additional CFIT SE was approved in 2020 following final review by the GAJSC as it relates to the risk of Unintended Flight Into IMC (UIMC) resulting in a CFIT accident.
+An additional CFIT SE was approved in 2020 related to the risk of Unintended Flight Into IMC (UIMC) resulting in a CFIT accident.

 A summary overview of the risks associated with Controlled Flight Into Terrain and the work of the CFIT working group was presented in the November/December 2020 FAA Safety Briefing Magazine (link) and the November 2020 Safety Enhancement (SE) Topic of the Month.

 Recent Outreach about CFIT Risk Mitigation:

 - FAA 57 Seconds to Safety Video: CFIT (November 2020)

 - FAA 57 Seconds to Safety Video: CFIT (November 2021)

 |51||Augmented Visual Technology for GA: Encourage GA pilots and operators to equip and utilize Enhanced Vision System (EVS)/Synthetic Vision System (SVS) technology to enhance situational awareness with respect to surrounding terrain.|